sbellus/json-cmake/README.md

 ## JSON parser for CMake

 Module JSONParser.cmake contains macro `sbeParseJson` to parse given JSON string.
-Macro fills given variable with list of all names in json string.
-For each name it creates variable and sets the value from json string.
+Macro fills given variable with list of all names in JSON string.
+For each name it creates variable and sets the value from JSON string.
-To clear created variables use nacro `sbeClearJson`.
+To clear created variables use macro `sbeClearJson`.

+> **Module does not validate given JSON string.
+If given JSON is malformed, the macro gives unpredictable result.**

 ### Example